As Amended April, 2000

 The President shall appoint the following standing committees: Garden Advisory Committee, Garden Tour Committee, Nominating Committee, Sunshine Committee, Audit Committee, Trial Garden Committee and Judging Class Instructor.

 The President shall appoint such other committees as are necessary to conduct the activities of the Society.

-The President shall be ex-offico member of all committees all committees except the Audit Committee and the Nominating Committee.
+The President shall be ex-offico member of all committees except the Audit Committee and the Nominating Committee.

 Non-members of the Society may be appointed to committees at the discretion of the President.

 All committees appointed must have the approval of the Board of Directors.

 A meeting of the Society for the election of Officers and Directors shall be held in the month of December.

 The Annual Meeting shall take place at the first meeting of the Society in the new year (after January 1st).
 The annual meeting will be for the annual committee reports and the installation of Officers and Directors.